collectd/collectd/docs/CONTRIBUTING.md

 ```

 The summary must be on a line of its own, with a "ChangeLog:" prefix at the
 beginning of the line.
-The text should start with "Foo plugin" or "collectd"
+To give the reader context for the information, the text
-(when making changes to the daemon itself) to give the reader context for the
+should start with "${name} plugin" when making changes to a plugin, and
-information.
-Other common contexts are "collectd" for the core daemon, "Build
+"collectd" for the core daemon changes.
+Other common contexts are "Build
 system", and "Documentation".
 Use past tense and passive voice the for
 remainder, e.g. "a bug has been fixed", "a feature has been added".